jcoglan/wake/README.md

 }
 ```

-The second metadata file in `.manifest.json`.
+The second metadata file is `.manifest.json`.
 This file is generated in each
 directory that contains targets with content hashes in their filenames, and
 contains a mapping from the canonical filename to the hashed one.
 This lets an
 application find the hashed filename for each file it wants to link to.